 Welsh explains that there is a lot of room for innovation when it comes to backsplash materials.
 To push the envelope, she suggests using mosaic tile, natural stone tile, or large-format porcelain.
 “I’ve seen decorative sheets of metal used as a backsplash,” she continues.
 People are increasingly asking for one-of-a-kind backsplashes for their kitchens.
 “There are so many fun styles and tile shapes we’re seeing more and more of— it’s a daily challenge to keep up our sample inventory!”
 Welsh says.

 “Before selecting a backsplash, you’ll want to have your countertop selected,” Welsh advises.
 If you want a one-of-a-kind backsplash for your kitchen, Welsh recommends using “a mosaic with color and splash if you are trying to achieve a captivating design.”
-Welsh recommends that if you have a countertop with busy patterns or colors, you should think about sticking with a simpler-style backsplash.
+Welsh suggests that if you have a countertop with busy patterns or colors, you stick with a simpler-style backsplash.
 “If you want to add texture with a busy countertop, that’s fine, but keep the tile color simple,” she advises.

 Lastly, choose a distinct pattern for your backsplash to make it pop.

-“You can design a backsplash with a herringbone design, a double herringbone, or use a stacked or ½ brick set for the design,” Welsh says.
+“You can design a backsplash with a herringbone design, a double herringbone design, or a stacked or 1/2 brick set,” Welsh says.
 “I’ve used a million different mosaics with clients to mesh designs within their homes between a midcentury modern design and a rustic farmhouse design.
-I have used the lantern shape or arabesque shape a lot, as well as a narrower tile to create a chevron pattern.
+I’ve frequently used the lantern or arabesque shape, as well as a narrower tile, to create a chevron pattern.
 I used glass, ceramic, porcelain, and a combination of stone, glass, and metal as materials.
 The options for a backsplash are virtually limitless.”